Swiss-ly/elevator-control-unit/README.md

 The first stage of this ECU design was to interface the PIC18F with the elevator equipment.
 This included finding the right components for an external crystal oscillator, optical isolation and a debounce circuit.
 Then determining which ports would be used for each piece of elevator equipment

-After that, MPLAB X IDE was used to design the software interface routines which included setting up all the ports ready to be used by the MCU and then coding it so that the elevators functions are split up into separate routines for the LCD, PWM, ADC, push buttons and etc.
+After that, MPLAB X IDE was used to design the software interface routines which included setting up all the ports ready to be used by the MCU and then coding it so that the elevators functions are split up into separate routines for the LCD, PWM, ADC, push buttons and etc. PicsimLab was then used to simulate the microcontroller and its buttons and sensors.